McGusty's basket helps Miami stun No. 2 Duke 76-74

 Miami: The Hurricanes were picked to finish 12th in the ACC, but Jim Larranaga's club has revised those expectations with its play since the start of December.
 The 4-0 ACC start was only the second in program history and first since 2013, while the eight-game run was the program's best since going 10-0 to start the 2017-18 season.
 Now the Hurricanes have everyone's attention, and could land in Monday's next AP Top 25 poll as a result.

 Duke: The Blue Devils were playing their second home game this week since returning from a stoppage due to a COVID-19 outbreak.
-They grinded through a win in Tuesday's return against Georgia Tech, though coach Mike Krzyzewski said the team would need time to get back into peak conditioning again after the layoff.
-The Blue Devils looked fresher this time and got their offense rolling after halftime, but the problem was more their inability to contain Moore and the Hurricanes' drivers or cutters that cost them in this one.
+They grinded through a win in Tuesday's return against Georgia Tech, though Krzyzewski said the team would need time to get back into peak conditioning again after the layoff.
+The Blue Devils looked got their offense rolling after halftime in this one, but the problem was more their inability to contain Moore and the Hurricanes' drivers or cutters that cost them in this one along with those turnovers.

 UP NEXT